DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 ## Create room points
 We have to create points to where robot have to drive when motion sensor detect movement.
-The construct have very nice method to have this points so follow him with this tuturial.
+The construct have very nice method to have these points so follow him with this tuturial.

 [how to get goal points](https://www.youtube.com/watch?v=p-ZG6E-PZVA&t=7s) start at 30:00.

 ![how_to_get_points](https://user-images.githubusercontent.com/29305346/62054606-35062600-b21a-11e9-9665-750dd296388d.png)

-So in our case to got this point we can start gmapping and drive robot to desired point
+So in our case to get this point we can start gmapping and drive robot to desired point

 `$ roslaunch rosbot_patrol_simulation simulation_gmapping.launch`